Meet our Administration Team

 (732) 381- 0400

-Ms. Davidson joined the Clark School District in September of 2000.
-She taught Reading and Writing and coached softball at Carl H. Kumpf Middle School for the past ten years.
-Ms. Davidson received her BS in Education and English from Seton Hall University in 1999, and her MA in Educational Leadership from Fairleigh Dickinson University in 2007.
-Ms. Davidson resides in Colonia with her 7 year-old daughter, Kaiya.
+Ms. Clarke joined the Clark School District in September of 2000.
+She taught language arts and coached softball at Kumpf Middle School for ten years and has been the Assistant Principal at Kumpf for the past seven years.
+Ms. Clarke received her BS in Education and English from Seton Hall University in 1999 and her MA in Educational Leadership from Fairleigh Dickinson University in 2007.

 Mr. Beltramba has worked in the Clark School District since 2002.
 He has been the Principal of the Valley Road School since 2007.
 He held the position of Principal in the Frank K.Hehnly School from 2002-2007.
 Prior to these positions, he held the position of Vice Principal (1991-1997) and then Principal (1997-2002) of the Bedminster Township Public School.
 Mr. Beltramba’s career began in the Haledon Public School in 1977, where he worked through 1988 as a teacher and taught various subjects to students in grades 3-8.
 He was assigned as the Vice Principal of the Haledon Public School from 1988-1991.
 Mr. Beltramba earned two Master’s degrees from William Paterson College in Educational Administration (1989) and Special Education (1981).
 He received his BA degree from William Paterson College with concentrations in special education and K-8 teaching in 1977.